traez/social-proof-section-master/README.md

 Short falls:
 1) Another media query actually due between mobile and full desktop view but I'm tired much.
 2) Also could put more effort into item sizing to make clone exact copy.
 3) "Rated 5 stars" background also to be clipped and not spanning full width.
+4) Verified Buyers also shouldn't all be on straight row.

 ### Useful resources